tgravescs/incubator-spark/docs/running-on-yarn.md

 With yarn-client mode, the application will be launched locally.
 Just like running application or spark-shell on Local / Mesos / Standalone mode.
 The launch method is also the similar with them, just make sure that when you need to specify a master url, use "yarn-client" instead.
 And you also need to export the env value for SPARK_JAR and SPARK_YARN_APP_JAR

-In order to tune worker core/number/memory etc. You need to export SPARK_WORKER_CORES, SPARK_WORKER_MEMORY, SPARK_WORKER_INSTANCES e.g. by ./conf/spark-env.sh
+In order to tune worker core/number/memory/queue etc. You need to export SPARK_WORKER_CORES, SPARK_WORKER_MEMORY, SPARK_WORKER_INSTANCES, SPARK_YARN_QUEUE e.g. by ./conf/spark-env.sh

 For example: